kittenparry/dot-files/.i3/README.md

                   |__/
 ```
 * `progress` to get progress on, say, `mv`, `cp` etc. `watch progress -w` to watch progress <-- was really necessary.
+* `sxiv-rifle` to browse through multiple images after opening one.